Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Introduction

 The weak hydrodynamical instabilities are also of special interest for planet formation theory, because even if their contribution to angular momentum transport might be small, they drive the formation of non laminar flow features like zonal-flows and vortices.
 Such pressure maxima are able to accumulate the inwards drifting dust particles and could therefore be the birthplaces of planetesimals and planets \citep{Barge_1995, Klahr_2006}.
 Such structures are observed lately in circumstellar disks by ALMA and VLT \citep{Marel_2013, Carrasco_2016}.
-For a recent review on the role of non-laminar flow features on planetesimal formation we refer to \cite {Klahr2018}.
+For a recent review on the role of non-laminar flow features on planetesimal formation we refer to \cite {Klahr2018}. \ADD{\cite{Hartmann_2018} revisited the physics of the accretion process itself and found that even a relatively low $\alpha \gtrsim 10^{-4}$ is enough to explain the observed accretion rates onto T-Tauri stars.
+They conclude that the hydrodynamical contribution to angular momentum transport might have been underestimated in the past and that in some cases hydrodynamic turbulence might even be more important to the accretion than magnetic contributions originating from the MRI.}

 In the following section we give an overview of the basic physics of the investigated instabilities, their analytical growth rates, and the concepts of thermal relaxation used in the scope of this work.
 The 1+1D disk model as well as the used opacity model are described in \autoref{sec:models}.
 The general influence of the disk structure on stability, as well as the spatial distributions and growth rates of the introduced mechanisms are presented in \autoref{sec:results}.
-Our stability maps, shown in \autoref{subsec:stability} sum up the gained knowledge of the distribution of the susceptible regions for the investigated instabilities and parameter set.
+Our stability maps, shown in \autoref{subsec:stability} sum up the gained knowledge of the distribution of the susceptible regions for the investigated instabilities and parameter sets.
 One example of such a map is shown in \autoref{map}, for a disk model with input parameters $M_{\mathrm{disk}}=\SI{0.1}{\solmass}$, a moderate local viscous heating of $\alpha=10^{-3}$ and a central star of $M_*=\SI{1}{\solmass}$.
 We finally summarise and conclude in \autoref{sec:conclusion}.